Balinese

 - Authority Attitudes

-- Respect for elders and community leaders is deeply ingrained, with decisions often made collectively.
+- Respect for elders and authority figures is deeply ingrained, with decisions often guided by village councils.

 - Etiquette And Customs